sapient-support/node-red-repo/README.md

 # node-red

-Node red docker with Node 6.2 and Latest Node-red
+Node red docker with Node 6.2 and Latest Node-red.